Undergraduate Mathematics Symposium

 Download the symposium poster (designed by Jānis Lazovskis)

-Complete this form if you would like to speak, present a poster, or attend the symposium.
+Complete this form if you would like attend the symposium or present a poster.

 → Registration/application form